All Episodes

 So it is getting warmer.

-They'll twist it and turn it, however, they choose.
+They'll twist it and turn it however they choose.

-But the fact is, if we have global warming.
+But the fact is, if we have global warming, I just get tired of trying to make this case.

-Uh citrus growers already have lost between 50 and 75% of their crops at a cold snap.
+Citrus growers already have lost between 50 and 75% of their crops at a cold snap.

-Uh when you're already cutting ice within the oranges, you know those are gone, while growers hastened to pick as much of the 960 million dollars in fruit still hanging on the trees before the cold hit last Friday.
+While growers hastened to pick as much of the $960 million in fruit still hanging on the trees before the cold hit last Friday, an industry labor shortage meant much of the crop went unharvested.

-And yes, there is in association with this freeze in the California citrus industry, a desire for more undocumented workers to do the picking.
+And yes, there is in association with this freeze in the California citrus industry a desire for more undocumented workers to do the picking.

-They just don't have enough, despite all of the illegal immigrants in town and in the state, the uh citrus growers that still could have gotten a saved a lot more of the crop if it had just had some more undocumented uh workers.
+The citrus growers, they still could have gotten a saving a lot more of the crop if they had just had some more undocumented workers.

 Oh, great.